#business#growth#mindset

 Relationships with clients in most founder-led companies are largely centralized around an individual.
 This establishes a good rapport but also dependency.

 To overcome this, it’s important to involve your team in customer interactions.
 Introducing the account managers gradually and involving communication with the team members will assist in transforming trust in an individual to the organization.
+Engaging in business coaching for entrepreneurs can help structure this shift smoothly.

 Using Technology as a Business Process Automation